 In this video, I talk about breakfast in France.
-You will learn vocabulary words about food in France and a little bit of French culture 🙂 If you liked the video, feel free to like it and subscribe to the channel, it encourages me a lot !
-Thanks
+You'll learn vocabulary words about food in France and a little bit about French culture 🙂 If you liked the video, don't hesitate to like it and subscribe to the channel, it encourages me a lot!!!
+Thank you

 - 0:00 - Introduction